 - In Valkyrie, Stauffenberg wears a cosmetic eye on formal occasions and an Eyepatch of Power on normal ones.

-- The Smokers' leader in Waterworld got a plastic eye, arguably it looked more disgusting than the empty socket so he switched to an eyepatch.
+- The Smokers' leader in Waterworld gets a plastic eye.
+Arguably, it looked more disgusting than the empty socket, so he switches to an eyepatch.

 - A very creepy version is Mr. Teatime from Hogfather.
 He has a grey (black in the Film of the Book) glass eye that may actually be a crystal ball.
 As the author makes clear, though, it's Teatime's real eye which is the scarier, with its pinhole-sized pupil.

 - It is very briefly mentioned in Men at Arms that Lance-Constable Cuddy has a glass eye.
 It's been speculated that this is a subtle Shout-Out to Columbo.

 - Mad-Eye Moody's magical eye from Harry Potter adds an aura of mystique around the veteran dark wizard hunter.
 His eye also has some particularly creepy abilities such as being able to see through things and turn around in his head to watch all behind him, as befits his ever watchful, ever paranoid personality.

 - Wednesday from American Gods has one.
 The eye itself doesn't play an overly significant role in the plot (though it plays a role) but it's one of the clues to Wednesday's real identity.
 Well, more the fact that he would actually need one, but still...
 It might also serve as an indicator that even he is changed by America, given that Iceland's Odin favors an Eyepatch of Power.

 - The Fault in Our Stars: Isaac has one at the beginning of the book, as a result of a rare form of eye cancer.
 The eye itself isn't really mentioned except as part of his description.